zaktech96/aipodcast-newsletter/README.md

 ## 2. Setup via CLI

-1. Make sure Docker Desktop / Orbstack is running
+1. Make sure Docker Desktop / Orbstack is running (only if you want to run the database locally)

+2. We recommend creating a dedicated project in Supabase called "[Project Name] Dev DB" for development purposes.
+This approach is more reliable than running Supabase locally, especially on Windows or machines with less than 16GB RAM.

-2. Using your previous saved info (github repo URL and API keys), create your project locally by running:
+3. Using your previously saved info (GitHub repo URL and API keys), create your project locally by running:
    ```bash
    pnpm dlx @codeandcreed/create-titan@latest
    ```

-3. Follow the prompts to configure your project.
+4. Follow the prompts to configure your project.
 The CLI will:
    1. Clone the project template
-   2. Initialize a local Supabase instance
+   2. Initialize either a local Supabase instance or connect to your Dev DB
-   3. Start the database (this might take a few minutes on first run)
-   4. Create all required database tables
+   3. Create all required database tables
-   5. Generate TypeScript types for your database schema
+   4. Generate TypeScript types for your database schema
-   6. Configure your environment variables
+   5. Configure your environment variables

 Done!
 Your project is now set up:
 - Pushed to your GitHub repo ✅
-- Local Supabase instance running (if you chose local development) ✅
+- Database configured (either locally or using your Dev DB) ✅
 - Ready for local development ✅

 If you chose local development: